Anisotropic Total Variation Regularized L^1-Approximation and Denoising/Deblurring of 2D Bar Codes: Properties of the anisotropic total variation

 \begin{lemma} If $E$ is a set of finite perimeter in $\R^2$, then there exists a sequence $\{E_j\}_{j=1}^\infty$ of open sets with smooth boundaries converging in measure to $E$ and such that

 \end{lemma}

 {\bf Acknowledgments:} We thank Selim Esedo\=glu for many useful discussions and suggestions.
+We are very grateful to Matthias R\"oger and Nils Dabrock for pointing out a mistake that was present in earlier versions of this paper (see Errata~\ref{err:onlyfaithful},~\ref{err:counterexample},~\ref{err:F3onlyfaithful}).
 The research was supported by NSERC (Canada) Discovery Grants.
 YvG was also supported by a PIMS postdoctoral fellowship at Simon Fraser University.

 \textbf{Electronic mail addresses of the authors:} \begin{itemize} \item Rustum Choksi: rchoksi@math.mcgill.ca \item Yves van Gennip: yvgennip@math.ucla.edu \item Adam Oberman: aoberman@math.sfu.ca \end{itemize}